 It is important to note that, John has been using past tense (aorist) exclusively but in verse 5, he changes to present tense for the verb phinei, "shines".
 Grammarians call this type of present, 'historical present'.
-It has the idea of ongoing action in the past as well as present.

-As Beasley-Murray rightly observed,

-"It embraces history and the present time of the Evangelist.
+It has the idea of going action in the past as well as present.
+As Beasley-Murray rightly observed, "It embraces history and the present time of the Evangelist.
 The light of the logos shone in the primal darkness at creation, and continued amidst the darkness of fallen mankind; it shone with greater brilliance in the glory of the Incarnate one; and it shines on in the era of the Resurrection, which is the time of the Paraclete."
 (P. 24?).
 The conflict between darkness as light continues to shine in it is found all through the Gospel of John.
 They are to walk while they have the light, lest darkness "overtake" or "overcome" them (12.35).
 In 12.46, Jesus' coming into the world as light is for whoever believes on him should not 'stay in darkness'.
 The whole ministry and mission of Christ was a conflict between the light and the darkness.
 "The light shines in the darkness and the darkness does not overcome it."
-At Calvary, the light and darkness came into bitter and decisive conflict and it is clear, the darkness was unable to prevail (overcome).
+At Calvary, the light and darkness was unable to prevail (overcome).